-China also developed its relay satellite in May 2018, with the Queqiao, or Magpie Bridge, being placed in the L2 Halo orbit to serve as a communication relay satellite from the Chang'e 4.38 Queqiao can peer into the Lunar polar craters, enabling future landing zones for China's probes in the shadowed regions.
-Lieutenant General Zhang Yulin, former deputy commander of China's Manned Space Program and former Deputy Chief of the Armament Development Department of the Central Military Commission (CMC), now with the Strategic Support Force (SSF), specified the significance of the Moon in 2016 when he stated that, "the earth-moon space will be strategically important for the great rejuvenation of the Chinese nation."
-Yulin indicated in that same interview that China will be investing in building capacity to generate solar power in space.
-He was clear on what China's space program's focus should be in the long term, "The future of China's manned space program, is not a moon landing, which is quite simple, or even the manned Mars program which remains difficult, but continual exploration of the earth-moon space with ever developing technology."
+34 "China unveils Follow-Up Lunar Exploration Missions", Xinhua, January 14, 2019 at the Queqiao, or Magpie Bridge, being placed in the L2 Halo orbit to serve as a communication relay satellite from the Chang'e 4.38 Queqiao can peer into the Lunar polar craters, enabling future landing zones for China's probes in the shadowed regions.
+Lieutenant General Zhang Yulin, former deputy commander of China's Manned Space Program and former Deputy Chief of the Armament Development Department of the Central Military Commission (CMC), now with the Strategic Support Force (SSF), specified the significance of the Moon in 2016 when he stated that, "the earth-moon space will be strategically important for the great rejuvenation of the Chinese nation."39 Yulin indicated in that same interview that China will be investing in building capacity to generate solar power in space.
+He was clear on what China's space program's focus should be in the long term, "The future of China's manned space program, is not a moon landing, which is quite simple, or even the manned Mars program which remains difficult, but continual exploration of the earth-moon space with ever developing technology."40